frankolson/Ypotryll/CONTRIBUTING.md

 # Contributing

 We love contributions from everyone.
-By participating in this project, you agree to abide by the [code of conduct].
+By participating in this project, you agree to abide by the [code of conduct](CODE_OF_CONDUCT.md).

-  [code of conduct]: CODE_OF_CONDUCT.md

 ## How to Contribute